lyshia/lyshia.github.io/README.md

 ## Additional Libraries

-Use this section to list all supporting libraries and thier role in the project.
+Use this section to list all supporting libraries and their role in the project.

+Bootstrap

 ## Code Snippet